Weak topological phases in the presence of interactions: Classifying invertible phases

 In order to address the question of which topological phases survive in the continuum limit, we redo the above argument for $G = \R^d$ the group of continuous translations.
 We again have the Fourier transformation isomorphism

 so that

 This agrees with the classification of strong class A topological insulators.

-In the above discussion, we implicitly assumed our fermions are charged.
+In the above discussion, we implicitly assumed that our fermions are charged.
 In other words, we assumed the existence of a polarization giving the one particle spaces $V$ and $V^*$ of creation and annihilation operators, thus disallowing unpaired Majoranas.
 There is an analogous discussion for neutral fermions, resulting in $\KO$- instead of $K$-theory.
 This approach can be formulated in the Bogoliubov-de-Gennes formalism \cite{alldridgezirnbauer}.
 Even though most of the condensed matter literature does not use Majorana fermions, we will focus on this perspective, following our main references \cite{kitaev_periodic_2009} and \cite{freed_reflection_2021}.

-The main difference in the new set-up will be that the complex one particle Hilbert space $V$ is replaced by a real Hilbert space $\mathcal{M}$.
-The self-adjoint gapped Hamiltonian $H$ is replaced with a skew-adjoint gapped operator $\Xi$ on $\mathcal{M}$, which one should think of as $-iH$.
-Even though it is not possible to look at the positively imaginary and negatively imaginary eigenvalues of $\Xi$ on $\mathcal{M}$, the operator does induce a complex structure $\Xi/|\Xi|$ on $\mathcal{M}$.
-Stably, the space of complex structures becomes a classifying space for $\KO^{-2}$.
-Since by a spectral flattening procedure the space of such gapped skew-adjoint $\Xi$ is homotopy equivalent to the space of complex structures, this hints towards a relationship between neutral phases and $\KO$-theory.
+The main difference in the new setup will be that the complex one particle Hilbert space $V$ is replaced by a real Hilbert space $\mathcal{M}$.
+The self-adjoint gapped Hamiltonian $H$ is replaced by a skew-adjoint gapped operator $\Xi$ on $\mathcal{M}$, which one should think of as $-iH$.

+Because $\Xi$ is skew-adjoint, its spectrum consists of elements of the form $ai$ where $a$ is a nonzero real number (nonzero because $\Xi$ is invertible).
+We can thus define $\Xi/\lvert\Xi\rvert$ by functional calculus.
+Since the square of the function $z\mapsto z/\lvert z\rvert$ defined on $\C^\times$ takes the value $-1$ on numbers of the form $ai$ with $a\in\R^\times$, we deduce that $(\Xi/\lvert\Xi\rvert)^2 = -1$: $\Xi/\lvert\Xi\rvert$ defines a complex structure on $\mathcal M$.
+Stably, the space of almost complex structures on $\mathcal M$ becomes a classifying space for $\KO^{-2}$, hinting towards a relationship between neutral phases and $\KO$-theory.
 This discussion generalizes to arbitrary symmetry groups, taking into account that time-reversal symmetries should anti-commute with $\Xi$.